ceph/ceph/doc/rados/operations/health-checks.rst

 OBJECT_MISPLACED
 ________________

-One or more objects in the cluster are not stored on the node that CRUSH would prefer that they be stored on.
+One or more objects in the cluster are not stored on the node that CRUSH prefers that they be stored on.
 This alert is an indication that data migration due to a recent cluster change has not yet completed.

 Misplaced data is not a dangerous condition in and of itself; data consistency